dalejo96/vue-experience/README.md

 This is my journey and experience with the [Vue.js](https://vuejs.org/) framework.

-Every folder contains an application, from the simple CounterApp to ...who knows for now.
+Every folder contains an application, from the simple CounterApp to ...

+## Folders - Projects

+- *CounterApp*: a basic JS counter with two buttons one for subtraction and the other to add 1 to the general count, includes an Options API approach to solve the problem.